radicalDilettante/expired-waynechi.dev/posts/build_next.js_blog_and_deploy_to_github_pages.md

 Next.js was known as a React framework to support server-side rendering (SSR) with zero config(if not necessary).
 After recent updates, it supports static generation (SSG) well, too.

 To build my own blog, I got two options for React frameworks, one was Next.js, and other was Gatsby.
 I want to export my blog to static files, and Gatsby is specialized for SSG though, I choose Next.js.
-There was no reason for me to choose new tech stack, because I already tried Next.js before(for SSR), and I heard SSG in Next.js perform well.
+There was no reason for me to choose new tech stack, because I already tried Next.js before(for SSR), and I heard SSG in Next.js performs well.

 I deployed the static files of my blog to Github Pages, and I needed some configuration.
-I would record how I build static blog site with Next.js, and general configuration to deploy to Github Pages in this post.
+I would record how I built static blog site with Next.js, and general configuration to deploy to Github Pages in this post.

 ---